KxSystems/docs/docs/basics/precision.md

 `floor` `ceiling`

-It is also used by the extenders [Converge, Do and While](../ref/progressors.md).
+It is also used by the iterators [Converge, Do and While](../ref/progressors.md).

 It is _not_ used by other keywords that have tests for equality: